CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Starbucks and In-Room Drinks: What You Get

-Both hotels have a recently refurbished Starbucks on site.
-It’s perfect for grabbing a quick coffee or tea on your way to the parks or when you need a mid-afternoon pick-me-up.
-Plus, you’ll find tea and coffee facilities in your room at both hotels — great for those lazy mornings or evening wind-downs.
+Both hotels have a recently refurbished Starbucks on site at both Disney Hotel Cheyenne and Disney Hotel Santa Fe, which is handy for grabbing a quick coffee or tea on your way to the parks or when you need a mid-afternoon pick-me-up.

 Food & Drink: Who Wins?